How Teacherpreneurs are Changing the World of Education

 Entrepreneurial Acumen: The most pivotal factor that would not have made the idea of a teacherpreneur possible a few years ago is today’s business culture.
 The present-day teacher is surrounded by start-ups and young entrepreneurs to seek inspiration and set on his or her own journey of entrepreneurship.

-Surge of Edtech: The consistent rise in the development and use of education technology in recent years is perhaps the most crucial factor in realizing the idea of teacherpreneurship.
+Surge of EdTech: The consistent rise in the development and use of education technology in recent years is perhaps the most crucial factor in realizing the idea of teacherpreneurship.
 Teachers have access to a varied set of tools to try new ideas and overcome any challenges to focus their energies both within and beyond the classroom.

 How to transition from teacher to teacherpreneur?